freenas/freenas-docs/userguide/storage.rst

 Use the drop-down menu to select the disk to import, select the type of filesystem on the disk, and browse to the ZFS dataset that will hold the copied data.
-When you click "Import Volume", the disk will be automatically mounted, its contents will be copied to the specified ZFS dataset, and the disk will automatically unmount once the copy operation completes.
+When you click :guilabel:`Import Volume`, the disk is mounted, its contents are copied to the specified ZFS dataset, and the disk is unmounted after the copy operation completes.

 .. _Import Volume: